November 30, 1945: Friday morning edition. Great background coverage.

 The unnamed journalist could claim particularly thorough research.
 Previously unknown or unconfirmed details pepper this article.
 My Uncle Jim is even mentioned, and I had no idea he was involved in Veterans Air.

-Our DC-3 flight crew, Robert Montanarella and Robert Chambers, were no strangers to my research before this clipping surfaced.
+Our DC-3 flight crew, Robert Montanarella (pictured in DC-3 left seat) and Robert Chambers, were no strangers to my research before this clipping surfaced.
 I had met the Chambers family and collected a number of photos and snippets about Montanarella.
 But Al Stettner’s new clip was gold for the wealth of other details it contained.
 Every time Veterans Air shows up in any research, the “more real” our story becomes.

 For instance, inclusion of Arthur Brenner of Newark, N.J. strengthens the story because Arthur is a cornerstone in founding Veterans Air.
 He also became a member of the Board of Directors.
 Yet, his name seldom appears in documents or the press.* His company, Brenner Produce, purchased the turkeys in Louisville from Stoker’s Poultry, another important new company identification for our research.